 As VR becomes more powerful and ubiquitous, its potential for supporting health increases.
 One possible application is treating post-traumatic stress disorder.
 As reported in Psychological Medicine, researchers reviewed 285 studies in which VR technology was used to treat mental illnesses such as anxiety and schizophrenia.
 The authors noted that VR treatment can reduce anxiety using relaxation techniques (soothing music, for example), and concluded that “VR has the potential to transform the assessment, understanding and treatment of mental health problems.”

 If the benefits of virtual reality are seen in mental health treatment, what about overall wellness?
 It’s long been established that going outdoors can boost well-being.
 For example, a 2016 University of Queensland study in Scientific Reports found that people who visited green spaces had lower blood pressure and lower rates of depression.

-Software developers are taking advantage of this link by creating VR environments that can relax users with soothing music, animations and real or simulated natural environments.
+Software developers are taking advantage of this link by creating VR environments that can relax users with music, animations and real or simulated natural environments.
 For instance, exVRience relaxation takes users through live-action 360-degree shots of Australian beaches, lagoons and waterfalls; Perfect offers a range of simulated mountain, sea and winter landscapes; and Nature Treks VR allows users to create their own relaxing simulated natural environments.